top of page

 Q8.
 Is GST applicable under presumptive taxation?

-Yes, if your business falls under the GST threshold, you still need to comply with GST regulations, even if you are filing ITR-4.
+Yes, if your business exceeds the GST threshold, you must still comply with GST regulations, even if filing ITR 4.

 Q9.
 How do I compute income for transport businesses under Section 44AE?